oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 client name and logo.

 The authorization server SHOULD fetch the document indicated by the `client_id` to retrieve the client registration information.
+The Authorization Server MUST send an `Accept` header of `application/json` when fetching the client metadata.

 ## Client Metadata